CodeRaiden/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  create mode 100644 0x03-shell_variables_expansions/6-create_local_variable~
 7-create_global_variable creates a new global variable Name: BEST Value: School 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+9-divide_and_rule  prints the result of POWER divided by DIVIDE, followed by a new line